 The composition of the chambers and the assignment of cases to them shall be governed by the Rules of Procedure.
-In certain cases governed by the Rules of Procedure, the Court of First Instance may sit in plenary session or be constituted by a single Judge.
+In certain cases governed by the Rules of Procedure, the Court of First Instance may sit as a full court or be constituted by a single Judge.

-The Rules of Procedure may also provide that the Grand Chamber may sit in cases and under the conditions specified therein.
+The Rules of Procedure may also provide that the Court of First Instance may sit in a Grand Chamber in cases and under the conditions specified therein.

-By way of exception to the rule laid down in Article 225(1) of the EC Treaty and the corresponding Article of the EAEC Treaty, the Court of Justice shall have jurisdiction in actions brought by the institutions of the European Community, by the European Central Bank and by the Member States.
+By way of exception to the rule laid down in Article 225(1) of the EC Treaty and Article 140a(1) of the EAEC Treaty, the Court of Justice shall have jurisdiction in actions brought by the Member States, by the institutions of the Communities and by the European Central Bank.